coalesceio/Cortex-Node-types/README.md

 | **Drop Stream** | Removes the stream |
 | **Drop Table** | Drop the table |
 | **Drop Current Task** | Drop the task |

-### Redeployment with no changes

-If the nodes are redeployed with no changes compared to previous deployment,then no stages are executed

 ---